YoungheeGGO/Seoul_Bigdata_Competition/README.md

 - We used QGIS program.
 - Since users(shared kickboard users) travel 1.6 km on average and the distance suitable for walking for general purposes is 700m, we extracted 0.7 km to 1.6 km sections from subway stations.
   - (ref: Comparing the Service Coverages of Subways and Buses and Estimating the Walking Distances of Their Users, Kyung Whan Kim et al. 2010)
-  - (ref: Report that analysed usage data from Elecle, shared kickboard service company)
+  - (ref: Report that analyzed usage data from Elecle, shared kickboard service company)
   - <img src="https://user-images.githubusercontent.com/102137580/160127663-1637ab62-870a-47fd-9419-b70ad5f04091.png" width="300">
 - And We overlapped the top workplace, residence, commercial space to that subway area respectively.
   -  <img src="https://user-images.githubusercontent.com/102137580/160129187-5e119174-d1b3-422b-8ce7-c92be134f44c.png" width="300">